vinisalazar/BioProv/paper/paper.md

 ```

 The `bioprov --show_db` and `bioprov --list` commands, for example, can be used to show the location of BioProv's
-database and list all projects in it.
+database and list all projects it contains.
 The `workflows` are preset pipelines that can be run directly from the CLI.
 They are implemented with BioProv's **Workflow** class and handle the creation of the BioProv project while
 running the desired pipeline.
 A user can write their own **Workflow** and the command-line parser will be automatically generated
 based on the parameters set by the user.
 For more information, please refer to BioProv's